Skip to main content

 Overview

-Subscriptions define which events Reactive Contracts (RCs) listens to.
-RCs subscribe to events through the system contract by specifying:
+Subscriptions define which events reactive contracts listen to.
+They subscribe to events through the system contract by specifying:

 • Origin chain ID